scottpetrovic/krita-documentation/user_manual/getting_started/basic_concepts.rst

 This leads to the final concept: Customisation.

-In addition to rearranging the dockers according to your preferences, Krita provides and saves your configurations as :ref:`workspaces`.
+In addition to rearranging the dockers according to your preferences, Krita provides and saves your configurations as :ref:`resource_workspaces`.
 This is the button at the top right.

 You can also configure the toolbar via :menuselection:`settings --> configure Toolbars`, as well as the shortcuts under both :menuselection:`settings --> Configure Krita --> Configure Shortcuts` and :menuselection:`settings --> configure Krita --> Canvas Input Settings`.